OpenAI's video generation model supporting text-to-video and image-to-video at 720p resolution with durations up to 20 seconds

 Which providers offer Sora 2?

-Sora 2 is available through Replicate, OpenAI, and fal.ai on Lumenfall.
+Sora 2 is available through fal.ai, OpenAI, and Replicate on Lumenfall.
 Lumenfall automatically routes requests to the best available provider.

 Overview